 - After the HRMS assignment document receives final approval, prepare the offer letter (.doc).
 The offer letter should only be issued after the HRMS assignment has received final approval.
 Please note that a unit or department head is the signature authority on these letters.

-- Send a PDF copy of the signed offer letter to: firstname.lastname@example.org.
+- Send a PDF copy of the signed offer letter, with the visitor's name and assignment document ID in the file name, to: firstname.lastname@example.org.
 Original should be kept on file by the host department, college or unit.

 For continuation, amendment or extension of dates of Research Affiliate assignments, an incumbent document change must be submitted via an HRMS assignment change document.
 If there’s at least one year break in service, a new background check will be required.
 A new offer letter indicating continuation of assignment [Offer letter template (extension)] will be required for the visitor.